ZovoTools

 Getting started is straightforward.
 Type in your event name to give your countdown a label that appears prominently above the timer display.
 Then pick a date using the date picker, and optionally set a specific time.
 If you only care about the day, the default midnight setting works perfectly.
 Click "Add Countdown" and your timer appears instantly, ticking down in real time with days, hours, minutes, and seconds all updating live.

 You can create as many countdowns as you need.
 Each one appears as its own card with a live display, and all of them update simultaneously.
 This makes it easy to track multiple upcoming events at once, from a conference next week to a birthday next month to a holiday later in the year.
-Every countdown you create is automatically saved to your browser, so they persist even if you close the tab or restart your computer.
+Every countdown you create is dynamically saved to your browser, so they persist even if you close the tab or restart your computer.

 Quick Presets for Popular Events

-For the most common countdown events, we have included quick preset buttons that fill in the details automatically.
+For the most common countdown events, we have included quick preset buttons that fill in the details dynamically.
 The New Year preset creates a countdown to January 1st of the upcoming year at midnight.
 The Christmas preset targets December 25th.
 Halloween points to October 31st, and Valentine's Day sets February 14th.
-Each preset automatically names the event for you and picks the correct date, though you can modify the name before adding it if you want something more personal.
+Each preset dynamically names the event for you and picks the correct date, though you can modify the name before adding it if you want something more personal.

-The Custom preset simply clears the form so you can start fresh, which is useful if you have been experimenting with presets and want to go back to a blank slate.
+The Custom preset simply clears the form so you can start fresh, which is useful if you have been experimenting with presets and go back to a blank slate.
 All presets respect the mode toggle, so if you have selected "Count Up From" mode, the presets will still fill in the date but your timer will count upward from that date instead of downward to it.

 Countdown Mode vs. Count-Up Mode

-Most countdown timers only count down to future events, but sometimes you want to know how long it has been since something happened.
+Most countdown timers only count down to future events, but sometimes you know how long it has been since something happened.
 That is where count-up mode comes in.
 Toggle the mode switch to "Count Up From" before creating your timer, and it will display the elapsed time since your chosen date instead of the remaining time until it.

 Count-up mode is useful for tracking milestones like sobriety dates, relationship anniversaries, how long you have been at a job, how many days since you started a project, or any other occasion where the passage of time is what matters.
 The count-up display shows the same units as a countdown: days, hours, minutes, and seconds, all ticking forward in real time.